News & Insights

 Dr. John Maclachlan, Professor

-Students were introduced to Dillon Consulting and provided multiple videos outlining our current, ongoing work in Sustainability from eight of our Business Units (Community Infrastructure, Community Strategies, Contaminated Sites Management, Environmental Management, Facilities, Land Development, Transportation and Waste Management).
+Students were introduced to Dillon Consulting and provided multiple videos outlining our current, ongoing work in Sustainability from our Business Units (also known as Solutions).

 We then asked students to provide input on future sustainability approaches for one (or more) of Dillon’s Business Units: what haven’t we thought of, and how else could we increase the use of sustainability principles in our work and across our communities?